Home › How Litigation Costs Behave > When procedural efficiency and cost outcomes divergeWhen procedural efficiency and

 Decisions are made at each step.

-The volume of work to maintain that progression increases.
+The volume of work to maintain orderly progression increases over time.

 Cost visibility within the process